What's the top search term with 0 results in our store?

 I just KonMari'd my stationery collection and I still have 10 blank notebooks I didn't want to part with.

 Yet if we dig deeper, we find that both words seemingly evolved out of one another, originating from the early 14th century Latin stationarius.
 Back in Europe's medieval times, peddlers usually traveled around, and anyone selling out of a fixed spot (stationary) was apparently a book seller (stationer) licensed by a nearby institution to be there.

 So the two words are interrelated after all!
 Do they sound any different when you pronounce them?
 No. Do we see people mix them up?
 All the time.
-Like if we had a dollar for every time, the tax man would come after us for all the unreported income. ¬__¬;
+Like we'd be rich by now if we had a dollar for every time.

 But does it matter if you mix them up?
 That's up to you.
 While we find grammar snobbery a bit overbearing, we do think it's worth recognizing, since stationary is an adjective and stationery is a noun.
 Many commonly mixed-up and misused words (e.g. "alright" vs "all right") are more about issues with official spelling than parts of speech.
 When it comes to stationary/stationery, we think knowing the difference demonstrates someone who is able to discern details that others may overlook.
 But hey, we specialize in the stuff.

 If you're stationary right now, would you like to shop our – stationery?